-Growing traffic volumes between 75,000 to 93,000 annual average daily traffic (AADT) in 2040, regardless if any new development occurs within the sector plan area under the No-Build Alternative1.
+• Growing traffic volumes between 75,000 to 93,000 annual average daily traffic (AADT) in 2040, regardless if any new development occurs within the sector plan area under the No-Build Alternative1.

-- Displacement of businesses with State Highway Administration's property acquisitions for road improvements, loss of affordable commercial space. - Loss of parking spaces due to SHA improvements. - Constrained redevelopment and diminished property owners' interest in improvements due to high opportunity costs of demolishing leased retail/office map combined virtual engagement and communitybuilding efforts by allowing residents to visualize data and communicate among themselves and with the planning team.
-Through the digital tool, more than 300 comments and images were generated and woven into the recommendations for this sector plan.
+- Displacement of businesses with MDOT SHA property acquisitions for road improvements, loss of affordable commercial space. - Loss of parking spaces due to MDOT SHA improvements. - Constrained redevelopment and diminished property owners' interest in improvements due to high opportunity costs of demolishing leased retail/office space and small parcels with limited depths.